SilkRose/Pony/stories/x-marks-the-plot/x-marks-the-plot.md

 *Here we thought we were going to get something fun.*

 Pinkie turns back toward her task and trots down the dotted line.
 She stops as the path splits before her.
-Pinkie decides to make her own path, not going left or right, she walks towards where she knows the X is.
+Deciding to make her own path, not going left or right, she walks towards where she knows the X is.

 *This is wrong, all wrong,* she thinks as she slowly trots to the X.

-She sighs as she reaches the X on the map.
+She sighs as she reaches it on the map.
 Pinkie sits down and begins to dig.

 *Here we go again.*